 - Participation is open to currently enrolled Bachelor, Master, and Doctoral students.

 - Please include a résumé or CV in English with your abstract submission.

-Modest monetary prizes will be awarded to the best papers at the conclusion of the conference.
+There will be a modest prize awarded to the best presentation at the conclusion of the conference.

 Deadline for submission of abstracts: 19 November 2021